 Welcome to our seed-blog!
-From time to time we will highlight a special seed or plant from our seed bank or provide general updates.
+From time to time we will highlight what William has going on in his garden and in his work.
 Check back now and again to see what's new!

 I have (like many other people I'm sure) entered into this new year with deep trepidation, not to mention a nice complimentary wave of depression.
 The turn of the year has become especially tough for me as I have leaned more and more into the work of gardening and maintaining the special roots and seeds of friends.
 It's the time when I have to start really thinking hard about what will go into the limited ground in my care.
 So many deserving little sleeping frozen gems.
 There's also many trees to prune, (perhaps others to graft) This year in particular, I also have the added weight of many un-started projects--between Bobby McMillon's papers and books, my South Arts Emerging Artist program, and also a long-time-coming CD.

 See, I both love the work of gardening, and also strangely dread the responsibility of caring for a garden.
 I also dread the disappointments and frustrations that seem to be largely absent from the oh-so-cultivated-and-perfect gardens that people share on instagram.
 Please, show me your errors, your messes, your mistakes.
 What "eyesore" is left out of frame?